M0nizar/xml_tps/td6/homwork.md

     }
   </artiste>
 ```
+> * explanation :
+>    * looping through artists then group movies by the person who directed them then return information about these artists and the movies they directed.
 6. For each film, the age of its director at the time of the film’s release :
 ```xq
 for $f in doc("films.xml")//FILM